iambrainstorming/iambrainstorming.github.io/src/chapters/capitalism-vs-socialism-which-one-is-working.md

 So, no one owns a FOSS software, anyone can study, change or improve the software.

-There are also open source hardware like [RISC V.](https://www.pine64.org/)
+There are also open source hardware like build on [RISC V.](https://www.pine64.org/)

 e.g Pine64 [https://www.pine64.org/](https://www.pine64.org/)